alexandru-calinoiu/elixir-lang.github.com/getting-started/basic-types.markdown

 4
 ```

-Keep in mind a variable assigned inside a function does not affect its surrounding environment:
+Keep in mind a variable bound inside a function does not affect its surrounding environment:

 ```iex
 iex> x = 42